 - GRE preparation course

-- The option to enroll in a limited number of Ph.D.-level graduate courses at Mayo Graduate School
+- The option to enroll in a limited number of Ph.D.-level graduate courses at Mayo Clinic Graduate School of Biomedical Sciences

 The curriculum is designed for students to begin in early June.
 However, other starting dates may be considered on a case-by-case basis.

 How to apply

 The application deadline is May 1, 2017, for matriculation in the summer of 2017.
 Applications received at other times are considered on a space-available basis.
 Applicants are encouraged to apply early.

 All materials submitted with the application play a role in the selection process.
 As students come from very diverse backgrounds and have many different future interests, none of the application elements dominate in the selection process.
 The Selection Committee looks for individuals who show the greatest promise of succeeding in disease-oriented basic and translational research careers.